Shao-Group/CircPlex/README.md

 ```
 The executable file `XXX` will appear at `src/XXX`. -->

-CircPLex uses KMC, EquiRep and Minimap2 in its pipeline.
+CircPLex uses KMC, EquiRep and Minimap2 as dependencies.

 # Install KMC